-We deliver electricity to over 7.9 million customers over a 55,500 square kilometre service area and are responsible for the network of underground cables, overhead lines and substations that distributes electricity to customers' homes and businesses every day.
+We deliver electricity to eight million customers over a 55,500 square kilometre service area and are responsible for the network of underground cables, overhead lines and substations that distributes electricity to customers' homes and businesses every day.

 Our network is the largest in the UK, covering densely populated residential areas and widely dispersed rural communities.